 What is California AB 1732?

-The primary purpose of AB 1732, or the Equal Restroom Access Act, is to combat gender identity discrimination by making it mandatory for all single-occupancy restrooms (“a toilet facility with no more than one water closet and one urinal with a locking mechanism controlled by the user”) in businesses, government buildings, and public places to be available to everyone, regardless of gender identity.
+The primary purpose of AB 1732, or the Equal Restroom Access Act, is to combat gender identity discrimination.
+The bill requires all single-occupancy restrooms in businesses, government buildings, and public places to be available to everyone regardless of gender identity.

 What Does AB 1732 Mean for the Workplace?